Saint-Benoit-sur-Loire Abbey, Loiret: visitors guide

 Enthusiasts of religious architecture will certainly want to visit the Cathedral in Orleans, while gardeners can explore the Arboretum des Grands-Bruyeres to the north of Saint-Benoit-sur-Loire, and history enthusiasts might like to visit the Chateau de Chamerolles or the Chateau of Sully-sur-Loire.

-Map of Saint-Benoit-sur-Loire Abbey and places to visit
+Map of Saint-Benoit-sur-Loire Abbey and places nearby

 Visit near Saint-Benoit-sur-Loire Abbey with France This Way reviews